Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: Quantum Advantage and Epistemic incompleteness

 Such an ontological model studied in \cite{ray2024epistemicmodelexplainantidistinguishability}, is analogous to the notion of \textit{maximally epistemic model} concerning the common overlap of a set of preparations.
-Therefore, in general, any successful epistemically complete ontological model satisfying preparation independence should reproduce the operational probabilities \eqref{ei-pzxy} in a communication scenario constrained either by distinguishability or anti-distinguishability by satisfying the conditions, either \eqref{ei-D} or \eqref{ei-A} respectively, for all $i\in [N]$.
-This is equivalent to multipartite classical communication, wherein the operational probability is obtained by Eq.~\eqref{pcl} under the communication constraints of either \eqref{dis} or \eqref{antii}, for distinguishability or anti-distinguishability constrained scenario, respectively.
-Based on this discussion, we arrive at the following observation. \begin{obs} Any advantage in a multipartite communication scenario under distinguishability or anti-distinguishability constraint implies epistemic incompleteness under the assumption of preparation independence. \end{obs} As demonstrated earlier in Section \ref{sec3}, quantum advantage in multipartite communication scenarios studied in this article implies epistemic incompleteness of quantum theory under the preparation independence assumption.
+Therefore, in general, any successful epistemically complete ontological model satisfying preparation independence should reproduce the operational probabilities \eqref{ei-pzxy} in a communication scenario constrained either by distinguishability or antidistinguishability by satisfying the conditions, either \eqref{ei-D} or \eqref{ei-A} respectively, for all $i\in [N]$.
+This is equivalent to multipartite classical communication, wherein the operational probability is obtained by Eq.~\eqref{pcl} under the communication constraints of either \eqref{dis} or \eqref{antii}, for distinguishability -or antidistinguishability-constrained scenario, respectively.
+Based on this discussion, we arrive at the following observation. \begin{obs} Any advantage in a multipartite communication scenario under distinguishability or antidistinguishability constraint implies epistemic incompleteness under the assumption of preparation independence. \end{obs} As demonstrated earlier in Sec.\ref{sec3}, quantum advantage in multipartite communication scenarios studied in this article implies epistemic incompleteness of quantum theory under the preparation independence assumption.

+It is worth mentioning that Spekkens' notion of contextuality \cite{PhysRevA.71.052108,PhysRevLett.102.010401} in prepare-and-measure scenarios can be viewed as a special case of a distinguishability-constrained communication task.
+Preparation noncontextuality requires that the epistemic states associated with two operationally equivalent preparations, say $x$ and $x'$ must be identical.
+Formally, if for all $z,M,$ $p(z|x,M)=p(z|x',M)$, then preparation noncontextuality demands $\forall \lambda$, $\mu(\lambda|x)=\mu(\lambda|x')$.
+Now consider Eq. \eqref{ei-D}.
+Whenever two preparations for any sender are completely indistinguishable, that is, operationally equivalent, the distinguishability $D$ becomes $\max\{q_x,q_{x'}\}$.
+In turn, the relation \eqref{ei-D} holds only if $\forall \lambda,$ $p(\lambda|x) = p(\lambda|x')$, which is exactly the preparation-noncontextuality condition.